-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

-Section 16(a) of the Securities Exchange Act of 1934, as amended, and the disclosure requirements of Item 405 of SEC Regulation S-K require that our directors and executive officers, and any persons holding more than 10% of any class of our equity securities report their ownership of such equity securities and any subsequent changes in that ownership to the SEC, the NYSE and to us.
-Based solely on a review of the written statements and copies of such reports furnished to us by our executive officers, directors and greater than 10% beneficial owners, we believe that during fiscal year ended December 31, 2018 all Section 16(a) filing requirements applicable to the executive officers, directors and stockholders were timely satisfied, except for one Form 4 that was not timely filed by Bruce Bilger.
+Section 16(a) of the Exchange Act and the disclosure requirements of Item 405 of SEC Regulation S-K thereunder require that our directors and executive officers, and any persons holding more than 10% of any class of our equity securities, report their ownership of such equity securities and any subsequent changes in that ownership to the SEC, to the NYSE and to us.
+Based solely on a review of the written statements and copies of such reports furnished to us by our executive officers, directors and greater than 10% beneficial owners, we believe that during fiscal year ended December 31, 2020, all Section 16(a) filing requirements applicable to the executive officers, directors and stockholders were timely satisfied, except that a Form 4 reporting the purchase of 31,111 shares by Mr. Bilger was, due to an administrative oversight, filed on the day following the due date with respect to 20,000 of such shares.